ramonmeza/ai-video-fx/README.md

     - potentially work with `pyinstaller` again
     - build to github release
     - build to pypi? (will this even work? need to figure out how to package site data along with module, then I bet it would)
+- In `app/page.js` where the video result is shown, the MIME type is hardcoded, as opposed to `api/api.py` where it is a constant that is easily changed.
+If you want to change the output format, you will need to modify `page.js`.
+I should add these details to the header of the `StreamingResponse` and pull them from the UI instead of hardcoding it.

 ## About
 I wanted to learn about using AI models and found a few depth models that produce interesting results when given an image.
 I wanted to create an application that would make it simple for me to upload a video to be processed through these AI models and the result to be saved.